NoahKise/hair-salon/README.md

     }
 }
 ```
+* Optionally, you can set up the local database from the `noah_kise_sample_data_included.sql` file instead to have some sample data already included, to make it easier to test and view features without inputting your own data first.
 * To view the project in a web browser, navigate to the "HairSalon" directory and run `dotnet watch run`.

 ## Known Bugs